alburezg/DemoKin_example/DemoKin_handout.md

 `DemoKin` uses matrix demographic methods to compute expected (average) kin counts from demographic rates under a range of scenarios and assumptions.
 The package is an R-language implementation of Caswell [-@caswell_formal_2019;-@caswell_formal_2021] and draws on previous theoretical development by Goodman, Keyfitz and Pullum [-@goodman_family_1974].

-Kin count estimation has a long history in mathematical demography, starting with the work of [@lotka1931orphanhood] on modelling orphanhood in theoretical populations across demographic regimes.
+Kin count estimation has a long history in mathematical demography, starting with the work of [@lotka1931orphanhood] on modeling orphanhood in theoretical populations across demographic regimes.
 To the best of our knowledge, Brass [-@brass_derivation_1953] proposed the first kinship equation to estimate child survival over maternal age.
 Goodman et. al [-@goodman_family_1974] generalized this approach to sisters, granddaughters, cousins, etc., in stable and non-stable populations.
 The so-called Goodman-Keyfitz-Pullum Kinship Equations were popularized by Keyfitz and Caswell [-@Keyfitz2005] and Bongaarts [-@bongaarts_projection_1987] used a similar approach to estimate descendants in his 'Family Status Model'.